CircuitSetup/Remote/README.md

 - [Music player](#the-music-player): Play mp3 files located on an SD card, controlled by the "O.O"/"RESET" buttons or [Time Circuits Display](https://tcd.out-a-ti.me) keypad via BTTFN
 - Advanced network-accessible [Config Portal](#the-config-portal) for setup (http://dtmremote.local, hostname configurable)
 - [Home Assistant](#home-assistant--mqtt) (MQTT) support
-- Smart battery monitoring for certain LiPo batteries (requires M-version Control Board, or non-M-board with BatMon add-on)
+- Smart battery monitoring for certain LiPo batteries (requires Control Board 1.6M or >= 1.7)
 - Built-in OTA installer for firmware updates and audio files

 >This [repository](https://remote.out-a-ti.me) is the upstream source for CircuitSetup's releases.
 The only difference is that both code and documentation [here](https://remote.out-a-ti.me) might be ahead in development.